Stasmo/resume/SimonStaszkiewiczResume.md

   - EC2 autoscaling and spot instances
   - savings plans
 - partnered with the data team to simplify and standardize training and deploying GPU accelerated models and creating ETL pipelines
+  - building custom SageMaker containers
+  - deploying and monitoring workloads to SageMaker and EKS
+  - custom, durable, scalable pipelines for database replication, transformation and prep for training

 ### Software Developer, Senior DevOps Specialist, Automation Practice Lead at Copperleaf - June 2016 to February 2022